-So we consider keyed embedding algorithms such that the knowledge of the embedding key K is needed to verify the watermark.
-Such an algorithm can offer two modes of operation for verification:
+Known embedding algorithms are such that the knowledge of the embedding key K is needed to verify the watermark.
+We have two ways of using such a property:

-1. The owner reveals the key K to a verifier.
-The verifier runs the decoding algorithm to check that the image has been marked with the key K.

-2. The owner does not reveal the key K, and runs the algorithm for himself.
+- 1. The owner reveals the key K to a verifier.
+The verifier runs the decoding algorithm to check that the image has been marked with the key K. - 2.
+The owner does not reveal the key K, and runs the algorithm for himself.